 Until now, the dissertation project is in time and close agreement and contact with the supervisors.
 Therefore, currently, there is no risk in sight for the dissertation project to be finished in time as planned.
-Most of the activities are completed, the missing activities are started or planned.
-The focus of the following months is on putting all written text parts together and writing the monography.
+All external dependencies were managed successfully since all activities are completed.